 Air Arms S510 Ultimate Sporter

-What it offers: The Ultimate Sporter builds on British manufacturer Air Arms’ target-shooting pedigree.
-A fully adjustable cheekpiece and butt-pad ensure that there’s no compromise with the fit of this ambidextrous handle.
+What it offers: Voted airgun of the year at the 2019 Great British Shooting Awards.
+The fully adjustable cheekpiece and butt-pad ensure that there’s no compromise with the fit of this ambidextrous handle.

 We like: The Ultimate Sporter’s 10-shot magazine is cycled by an extremely smooth side-lever action.
 A fully adjustable, match- quality two-stage trigger ensures crisp, predictable shot let-off, while the calibre-specific moderator keeps this airgun whisper- quiet.
 It has a discreet pressure gauge under the stock, and a 190BAR fill gives 70 consistent shots in .177 calibre and 80 in .22.